myriadrf/LimeSDR-USB/README.md

           Project Outputs/       - BOM, rule check reports, Gerbers, pick & place files, PDFs Schematics/            - Schematic diagrams

+### Revisions

+The design databases published correspond to hardware revisions which have either gone into full production or been issued in limited number for testing in the community.

+Please note that only certain versions of FPGA firmware and FX3 firmware will work with a given hardware revision.
+For further details see the FPGA and FX3 projects.

+## Associated projects

+### FPGA gateware

+The FPGA gateware sources are located in the [LimeSDR-USB_GW repository](https://github.com/myriadrf/LimeSDR-USB_GW).

+### FX3 firmware

+The Cypress FX3 USB 3.0 controller firmware sources are located in the [LimeSDR-USB_FX3 repository](https://github.com/myriadrf/LimeSDR-USB_FX3).

+### Host driver

+The host driver sources are located in the [LimeSuite repository](https://github.com/myriadrf/LimeSuite).

 ## Licensing

-### Hardware

 The hardware designs are licensed under a Creative Commons Attribution 3.0 Unported licence.

-### FPGA design

-For details of the FPGA design licensing please see the associated COPYING file(s).
-However, please note that this does not extend to any files provided with the Altera design tools and see the relevant files for the associated terms and conditions.

-### FX3 firmware

-For details of the FX3 firmware licensing please see the associated COPYING file(s) and file headers.